“There’s no such thing as bad weather, just bad clothes.”

 Two ways to go wrong?

-Picking the wrong fabric, and buying shorts that are too long.
+- Buying shorts that are too long.

 Linens are a nice option and can look extra casual with its wrinkles.
 For a crisper look, opt for a chino cotton.